exasol/ai-lab/doc/developer_guide/developer_guide.md

 * `update-release`: Update release notes of an existing Github release.
 * `start-release-build`: Start the release on AWS codebuild.

+Script `start-test-release-build`:
+* Is usually called from github workflow `release_droid_upload_github_release_assets.yml`.
+* Requires environment variable `GH_TOKEN` to contain a valid token for access to Github.
+* Requires to specify CLI option `--upload-url`.

+This operation usually takes around than 1:40 hours.

 ### Developer commands

 All other commands provide a subset of the features of the release commands, and can be used to identify problems or simulate the release: